Wedding Budget Tip #2: Cut the Guest List

-This post is part of a recurring series here on BSB – we share a wedding budget tip every Tuesday to help you save money on your wedding!
-You can also see past posts at this wedding budget tips page for your convenience and future reference.
+This post is part of a recurring series here on BSB where we share wedding budget tips to help you save money on your wedding!
+You can access all the wedding budget tips on a single page for your convenience and future reference.
+This post shares advice on how to cut the guest list and why it’s the quickest way to cut your costs.

 Wedding Budget Tip #2: